EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-singleton.md

 using namespace eosio;
 ```

-2. Define the data structure for the multi index table
+2. Define the data structure for the multi-index table
 ```cpp
 struct [[eosio::table]] testtable {
    name primary_value;